Aluerie/HextechButEfficient/README.md

 Sorry, I'm yet to send a request for approval (all things that use LCU API are recommended to be certified by Riot) - I want to make GUI first.

-Either way, it's more of a formality, you will not get banned.
+Either way, it's more of a formality, you will not get banned for using this tool/scripts.
 Many similar applications that also use LCU API with different purposes already exist and have no problems.
 Honourable mention: [HextechButBetter](https://github.com/MaciejGorczyca/HextechButBetter) repository.

 ## ⚠️ No Personal Responsibility Disclaimer